 The following are a few things that happen in your body when you consume potatoes daily.

-They have a specific protein known as proteinase inhibitor 2 (PI2), which might further lower your appetite .
+They have a specific protein known as proteinase inhibitor 2 (PI2), which might further lower your appetite, according to one of the studies found on the National Center for Biotechnology Information website .

 “If you're dieting or have a big appetite compared to your energy expenditure, potatoes can have the advantage of filling you up.”